- 1 Top 7 Best Water Purifiers for Camping Compared

 #7 Katadyn Vario Dual Technology Microfilter – Best ValueWHY WE LIKE IT: The Katadyn Vario has three filtration stages and two pumping modes—one that purifies water at a rate of two quarts per minute while the other filters one quart per minute.
 It meets the needs of different kinds of campers without burning a hole in your pocket.

 The Katdyn Vario Dual-Technology Microfilter is an effective addition to your camping gear.
 With a three-stage filtration system, it can eliminate waterborne bacteria, chemicals, pesticides, and odors.
-Not only that, it can eliminate the horrible aftertaste from purifying water.
+Not only that, but it can also eliminate the horrible aftertaste from purifying water.

 How We Decided